skiniks/accordion/README.md

 ## Usage

 Once installed, you'll see a new block in the Gutenberg editor called "Accordion".
-You can add as many accordion rows as you'd like, and each row can contain any content that you'd like.
 As is, the block is very simple, but it's a good starting point for more complex accordion blocks.
 The styling is very basic, and is intended to be overridden by your theme or edited and compiled with the plugin.

 ## License & Conduct